RISK MANAGEMENT

 Reputational Risk

-Our 2023 Annual Report on Form 10-K (page 42) disclosed that public attention to issues concerning climate change, and the role of human activity in it, continues to increase, with the oil and natural gas industry receiving heightened scrutiny regarding GHG emissions.
+Our 2024 Annual Report on Form 10-K (page 41) disclosed that public attention to issues concerning climate change continues to increase, with the oil and natural gas industry receiving heightened scrutiny regarding GHG emissions.
 These changing perceptions could lower demand for our oil and natural gas production, resulting in lower prices and lower revenues as consumers avoid carbon-intensive industries and could also pressure banks and investment managers to shift investments and reduce lending.

 We monitor policy developments and engage with industry working groups and governments to provide input and advocate for policies supportive of emissions reductions initiatives.
 We participate in regular outreach programs with our investors and lenders and work to address their questions.